 Attachments clip on to a central arm, which is easy enough to do.
 This works like clockwork, literally.
 The attachments have cogs that all work together for continuous synchronised rotation.
 This is powered by the central pillar, and as you increase the speed of the mixer from 1-6 using the dial the speed of central rotation and of the attachment rotation will increase.

 The MixStar comes with a timer for precise cooking.
 This counts upwards and can be reset at any time.
 I used it to time my bread as it kneaded for ten minutes, and while it doesn’t come with any sort of timer alarm it was nice to be able to leave my bread to knead and return to an exact record of how long it’s been since I started.
-The timer can also work when the machine isn’t mixing, so if you need to leave your dough or batter to rest you can time this using the base of the machine itself.
+Do note with the MixStar that it can’t mix for longer than 10 minutes at a time, which isn’t a massive issue for most tasks but could be a limiting factor for some.

 How does the MixStar knead?